Welcome to Class 3

 Friday: Spelling sentences.

 Other subjects such as science, history, art, IT, DT and geography are usually taught around our topic theme.
-Other subjects such as French, PHSE and RE may be unrelated to the main topic.
+Other subjects such as French, PE, PHSE and RE may be unrelated to the main topic.
 Not all subjects are taught every half term.